Matt Insell: Career

-Prior to his time leading the Rebels, Insell spent five years as an assistant coach for a very successful Kentucky Wildcat team under head coach Matthew Mitchell.
+Insell spent five years as an assistant coach for a successful Kentucky Wildcat team under head coach Matthew Mitchell.
 While there, UK recorded four 20-win seasons and four trips to the NCAA Tournament—ending each of the last three seasons he spent in Lexington ranked in the top-25.

 Insell, who was responsible for the guards while also having recruiting and player development duties, served as the top assistant coach and helped UK ink three top-10 recruiting classes and seven McDonald's All-Americans.
-During his time at Kentucky, Insell helped develop guard A'dia Mathies, a two-time SEC Player of the Year and All-America candidate, and Bria Goss who was named SEC Freshman of the Year.
+During his time at Kentucky, Insell helped develop guard A'dia Mathies, a two-time SEC Player of the Year, and Bria Goss who was named SEC Freshman of the Year.

-During his time at Ole Miss, Insell led the program to four top-25 wins and two 17-plus win seasons amidst the intense strength of schedule in the SEC.
-He was named the eighth head women’s basketball coach in Ole Miss history (3/28/13), following five seasons as an assistant on Matthew Mitchell’s staff at Kentucky.
+During his time at Ole Miss, Insell led the program to four top-25 wins and two 17-plus win seasons amidst the competitive SEC schedule.
+After five seasons at Kentucky, he was named the eighth head women's basketball coach in Ole Miss history (3/28/13).

 Insell led Ole Miss to two national postseason tournaments where they competed in the WNIT.
 Ole Miss opened its brand-new arena, The Pavilion at Ole Miss, with 12-straight home wins—the most home since the late 1980s when Ole Miss won 15 straight.
 Ole Miss also set a new attendance record for the third straight year with 8,088 fans in attendance to see the Rebels earn their 800th win in program history over Jackson State.

-Insell guided Ole Miss to some significant wins during his time in Oxford, Miss., knocking off eventual Elite Eight school and 25th-ranked Oregon at home, 83-67—marking the third-straight season with a top-25 win under Insell.
-The Rebels also ended a pair of long losing streaks during the year, breaking a 28-game losing streak that dated back to 1996 against Tennessee (67-62), as well as picking up the first win over Texas A&M since 1997 on Senior Night with a 62-49 victory.
+Insell guided Ole Miss to some significant wins during his tenure, knocking off eventual Elite Eight school and 25th-ranked Oregon at home, 83–67—marking the third-straight season with a top-25 win under Insell.
+The Rebels also ended a pair of long losing streaks during the year, breaking a 28-game losing streak that dated back to 1996 against Tennessee (67–62), as well as picking up the first win over Texas A&M since 1997 on Senior Night with a 62–49 victory.